This post may contain affiliate links, please see our policy for details.

 Here it is after our 2nd attempt.

 I wanted opinions so I posted and asked for your thoughts.
 Some were for and some were against but I still wasn’t sure.
-If you’ve been reading Chatfield Court for a while then you know that I don’t give up easily so I decided to work on it a little bit before taking it down and calling it quits.
+If you’ve been reading Chatfield Court for a while then you know that I don’t give up easily.
+So I worked on it a little bit more before taking it down and calling it quits.

 All that was left to do was to screw the faux hinges on.
-I also attached a latch to give it a real shutter feel.
+I also attached a latch to give it a real window shutter feel.

 What do you think of my DIY window shutters.
 Does it look like a shutter or am I fighting a losing battle?